Everest Three High Passes Trek

 • Max.
 Altitude 5555 m

-• Accommodation Star Hotel and Tea House
+• Accommodation 3 Star Hotels and Tea Houses

 • Meal Breakfast, Lunch, and Dinner